 Fifteen Beautiful and Easy Ways to Decorate the Table for Thanksgiving

-2. I love a beautiful candle display on my table, so this Fall Leaf Candle craft by That’s What Che Said is perfect.
-I like to use a larger plate or platter and add some small pumpkins and gourds at the base.
+I love a beautiful candle display on my table, so this Fall Leaf Candle craft by That’s What “Che” Said is perfect.
+I like to use a larger platter and add small pumpkins and gourds around the pillar candles.

 Grace note: Did you know that all the candles on display in your home should look like you’ve used them even if you haven’t?
 It’s true.
 So when setting out a new candle, light the wick, count slowly to three, and then blow out the candle.
 That’s just enough time to darken the end of the wick without allowing any of the wax to melt and drip.